Refund of Mandatory Tuition and Fees, Including Nonresident Tuition Fee

 Regular Session Tuition Fees

 Regulations governing the refund of mandatory fees, including nonresident tuition, for students enrolling at the California State University, are included in Section 41802 of Title 5, California Code of Regulations.
 For purposes of the refund policy, mandatory fees are defined as those systemwide and campus fees that are required to be paid to enroll in state-supported academic programs at the California State University.
 Refunds of fees and tuition charges for self-support, special session, and extended education programs or courses at the California State University are governed by a separate policy established by the University (see Extended Learning below).

-To receive a full refund of mandatory fees, less an administrative charge established by the campus, including nonresident tuition, a student must cancel registration or drop all courses prior to the first day of instruction for the term.
+To receive a full refund of mandatory fees, less an administrative charge established by the campus, including nonresident tuition, a student must cancel registration or drop all courses before the first day of instruction for the term.
 Information on procedures and deadlines for canceling registration and dropping classes is available on the web at sfsu.edu/~admisrec/reg/reg.html.

 For state-supported semesters, quarters, and non-standard terms or courses of four (4) weeks or more, a student who withdraws during the term in accordance with the University's established procedures or drops all courses prior to the campus designated drop period will receive a refund of mandatory fees, including nonresident tuition, based on the portion of the term during which the student was enrolled.
 No student withdrawing after the 60 percent point in the term will be entitled to a refund of any mandatory fees or nonresident tuition.

-A student who, within the campus designated drop period and in accordance with the campus procedures, drops units resulting in lower tuition and/or mandatory fee obligation shall be entitled to a refund of applicable tuition and mandatory fees less an administrative charge established by the campus.
+A student who, within the campus designated drop period and in accordance with the campus procedures, drops units resulting in lower tuition and/or mandatory fee obligations shall be entitled to a refund of applicable tuition and mandatory fees less an administrative charge established by the campus.